MicrosoftDocs/memdocs/memdocs/intune/fundamentals/microsoft-intune-admin-center-devices.md

 ## Device onboarding workload

 Under **Device onboarding**, you can access onboarding options for cloud PC creation and enrollment.
-This section describes the public preview experience for the updated Enrollement page.

-Go to **Enrollment** to access enrollment subworkloads for all device operating systems.
+Go to the updated **Enrollment**  page to access enrollment subworkloads for all device operating systems.

 :::image type="content" source="./media/microsoft-intune-admin-center-devices/enrollment-devices-experience.png" alt-text="Screenshot of a tenant's Enrollment page, highlighting the subworkloads." :::